stefcenti2022/Pewlett-Hackard-Analysis/README.md

 - The pool of mentees requested by HR is entirely too small to cover the number of mentors that would be in the program.

 ### First Pool of Mentors
 The first run through the data created a table of all the employees born between 1952 and 1955 for every role they held during their employment.
-This list of employees turned out to have over 267.5K records as shown here:
+This list of employees turned out to have over 267.5K records.
+This was due to the initial query picked up employees that had multiple titles more than once as shown here:

 <img src="./Resources/retirement_titles.png" alt="First Pool of Mentors" width="500"/>